 - We stress inter-generational interaction and learning.

 - We work with the local schools and provide accredited classes.

-- There are four basic programs: Boatbuilding, Voyaging (on-the-water), Sailor Scientist (science at sea), and Open Shop (open to all)
+- There are four basic programs: Community Boat Shop, Voyaging (on-the-water), Shelter from the Storm, and Open Shop (open to all)

 Leadership – Craftsmenship – Seamanship

 Applicants should be 18 – 25 years old.